-Graphics.DrawMesh( ) to instantaneously draw a mesh without having to instantiate a GameObject, and then grab the resulting RenderTexture from the camera.
+Your main goal is to setup this "mini scene" that's rendered just for this little preview window.
+For most 3D previews, you setup an internal camera, use Graphics.DrawMesh( ) to instantaneously draw a mesh without having to instantiate a GameObject, and then grab the resulting RenderTexture from the camera.
 To help you do that, Unity has a totally undocumented helper class called PreviewRenderUtility that sets up this internal in-editor scene with its own camera and everything.
 But that still doesn't change one very important fact -- this is all still taking place in your currently open scene, with all the fog and lighting and shadows etc that entails.
 If you don't want fog in your ObjectPreview, you might have to manually turn it off.

 My big problem, though, was that for facial expressions I needed to draw an animated skinned mesh, not just a plain mesh.
 It turns out, Unity's internal Mecanim 3D preview AvatarPreview uses internal functions to cleanly manage and instantiate a GameObject, via an inaccessible function called EditorUtility.InstantiateForAnimatorPreview( )

 ... and that general approach is basically what I did in the end:

 I instantiated a separate "preview" prefab, hid it away from the rest of my scene, applied any animations or blendshapes, and then called SkinnedMeshRenderer.BakeMesh( ) to bake it down into a plain Mesh suitable for Graphics.DrawMesh( ).
 It works surprisingly well.